yegorsokolov/MT5/README.md

       analysis can continue.
 Pass `--simulate-closed-market` to manually test this behaviour.
 12. **Run realtime training** –
-   1. Back in the command prompt run `python realtime_train.py`.
+   1. Back in the command prompt run `python -m mt5.realtime_train`.
    2. Leave this window open; the script will keep updating `model.joblib` as new ticks arrive.
 13. **Optimise parameters** –
-   1. Periodically run `python auto_optimize.py`.
+   1. Periodically run `python -m mt5.auto_optimize`.
       When `use_ray` is enabled the script leverages Ray Tune with `OptunaSearch` to distribute trials.
 Configure resource limits under `ray_resources` in `config.yaml`.